Epigenetics and Drug Diseases

 This adds a whole new dimension to the notion of drug side effects.
 It is now known that at least some drugs are capable of permanently “reprogramming” a cell’s function.
 In other words, the cell is no longer able to carry out its original biological function.
 9Kanherkar et al., The Effect of Citalopram on Gerome-Wide DNA Methylation of Human Cells, 2018 It could be argued that some permanent changes may be desirable, but most permanent drug side effects are not likely to be considered as such.
 “These side effects are a consequence of conceptual reductionism in the way drugs are formulated and studied, mainly due to a lack of knowledge of the pathophysiological pathways and networks of gene regulation over which they exert an influence”.10Csoka, Epigenetic side-effects of common pharmaceuticals, 2009

-In practice, this makes the drug-related disease a major problem, something that almost everyone has in one form or another.
-After all, everyone has taken antibiotics, hormones, painkillers or antidepressants at some point in their lives.
+In practice, this makes drug-related diseases a major problem, something that almost everyone has in one form or another.
+After all, everyone has taken antibiotics, hormones, painkillers, or antidepressants at some point in their lives.

-However, even if the original symptoms are still visible, unfortunately the medication often blocks the treatment of the original problem by sitting like a layer on the body’s natural regulation.
+However, even if the original symptoms are still visible, unfortunately, the former medication often blocks the treatment of the original problem by sitting like a layer on the body’s natural regulation.

 In this respect, epigenetic disorders and also drug-related diseases are important factors in the self-regulation of physical regulatory systems in that they can turn on or off the genetic expression of the genes of these systems.
-You can read about the way this can be expressed under certain circumstances in On the following page, you can read how this can be expressed in detail for the nervous, hormonal and immune systems, which are located at the top of the body’s command hierarchy.
+It is important to keep this in mind when it comes to the actual treatment of the body’s regulatory systems.

 Source of image: IStock, Licence 02.12.18